-Annual External Audit Review - The Audit Review Committee approved the credit union's audited statements for 2023 presented by the Virtus Group LLP to the Committee.
+Annual External Audit Review - The Audit Review Committee approved the credit union's audited statements for 2024 presented by the Virtus Group LLP to the Committee.
 The auditors indicated that our credit union has complied, in all significant respects, with the provisions of the legislative and related authorities pertaining to financial reporting and disclosure requirements, safeguarding of assets, spending, revenue raising, borrowing, and investing activities as specified under the Credit Union Act, 1998.
 There were no significant outstanding audit issues.
-The auditors commended the credit union's management and staff on their excellent operational performance.
 Note that the external auditors are independent, are appointed by the members annually, and report directly to the members at the credit union's Annual General Meeting.